lsdcapital/lnd-scb-backup/README.md

 # LND SCB Backup

+tl;dr - Docker / Kubernetes container that listens for updates to the LND Single Channel Backup (SCB) and saves it to either filesystem or a google bucket

 As of lnd v0.6-beta, a new feature called Static Channel Backups (SCB) was implemented.
 This static backup is needed for the Data Loss Protection (DLP) feature.

 For a node recovery you need